DLR-RY/FMU4FOAM/docs/pages/doc/doc_OfasFMU.md

 // ************************************************************************* //
 ```
 The host and port variable are specified in the FMU generation base class.
-This enables as to change the:

 - host -> connect to other computer
 - port -> port on that computer
 - outputPath -> extract dir of the OpenFOAM Case
 - oscmd -> name of the system command (enables exectuion on docker or wsl for windows users in the future)
-- arugments -> additional parameters for the Allrun script e.g. source enviroment in script
+- arguments -> additional parameters for the Allrun script e.g. source environment in script

 NOTE: The host variable needs to be quoted.
 To achieve this, we define it with two qoutes '"Name of the Variable"'.
-The other variables require no specially intention.
+The other variables require no specific highlighting.

 ```python
 class OF2Fmu(Fmi2Slave):